 David’s Vacation Club Rentals has a great cost calculator tool to help you figure out the number of points and price of your stay.

-If you are booking a confirmed reservation (especially if its last minute), these may sell for below $21-$23 per point.
-I’ve even seen some last-minute confirmed reservations on DVC Rental Store for under $10 per point!
+If you are booking a confirmed reservation (especially if its last minute), these may sell for below $20-$25 per point.

 The main categories of accommodation at each DVC Resort are: